pic

 ERROR: UndefVarError: x not defined

-Likewise, the following example demonstrates the consequences of the last rule we mentioned.
-This refers to the consequences of variable scope for global variables.
+Likewise, the following example demonstrates the consequences of the third rule.
+This affects the treatment of global variables.

 x = [2, 4, 6]